Opportunity Knocks… And then Mails

 Time it to arrive two weeks beforehand, and the issues of the campaign have not yet been defined, you have not yet had time to identify all of your supporters, and voters may read it and forget about it, or have the motivating effects wear off before election day.

-More saliently, research shows that the more people plan out the details of an activity like voting (where they’re going to vote, when, and with whom) the more likely they are to follow through.
-That’s something you want to encourage and enable your voters to do with your letter, but they will need a few days to make a cohesive plan.
+You want your letter to encourage your voters to plan ahead, but they will need a few days to make a cohesive plan.
 If you ask them to plan when, where, and with whom they’re going to vote a day or two before election day, don’t be surprised if:

 a) They feel overwhelmed by the short amount of time they have to rearrange their schedule